Expertise

 Depression

 One of the most frequent psychological disturbances in our community is also one of the most treatable.
 Clients often enter therapy with an overwhelming sense of hopelessness and helplessness, common symptoms among many depressed persons.
 However, for those dealing with sexual orientation or gender identity issues, they are often left without a solid sense of connectedness to what would typically represent a person’s support system within our society.
-Treatment for depressed clients in the LesBiGayTrans populations includes reconnecting the individuals in significant ways to appropriate and healthy support.
+Treatment for depressed clients in the LGBTQ+ populations includes reconnecting the individuals in significant ways to appropriate and healthy support.

 Anxiety

 This type of disorder can take many presentations from sleeplessness to eating disorders to low self-esteem, to obsessive-compulsive behaviors, to posttraumatic symptoms.
-For those in the LesBiGayTrans community, there is the added issue of learning to live at peace within the margin of society.
+For those in the LGBTQ+ community, there is the added issue of learning to live at peace within the margin of society.
 Therapy can be very beneficial for those clients who feel they have lost a significant measure of control over their own lives or feel overwhelmed to a point where they cannot move forward in more normal functioning patterns.

 Compassionate Counseling